Safatreza/thermal_engineering/DEPLOY.md

 1. Go to https://vercel.com and log in
 2. Click "Add New Project"
 3. Import your GitHub repository: `Safatreza/thermal_engineering`
-4. Vercel will auto-detect the framework settings
+4. Vercel will auto-detect Next.js configuration
 5. Click "Deploy"
 6. Wait for the deployment to complete (usually 1-2 minutes)
-7. Your app will be live at: `https://thermal-engineering.vercel.app` (or similar)
+7. Your app will be live!

+**That's it!** Vercel automatically:
+- Detects Next.js framework
+- Installs dependencies (`npm install`)
+- Builds the project (`npm run build`)
+- Deploys to their global CDN

 ### Option 2: Deploy via Vercel CLI